SojoodAbuAlrub/Predication-of-Cirrhosis-disease-/README.md

 And other medical markers

 # Technologies used:
-- Python (pandas, numpy, scikit-learn, matplotlib, seaborn)
+- Python (pandas, numpy, scikit-learn, matplotlib, seaborn, Keras, )
-- Jupyter Notebooks for data exploration and modeling
+- Google Colab
 - Machine Learning algorithms for classification and prediction

 # Modeling Process